janhq/node-nitro/README.md

 # Node-Nitro

 Node-Nitro is a project that automates the download and setup of the Nitro software.
-It is designed to work on Windows and supports both the standard and CUDA-enabled versions of Nitro.
+It is designed to work on Windows, ubuntu and macos and supports both the standard and CUDA-enabled versions of Nitro.

 ## Features